Summer Schools

 BNE-SummerSchool

-The digital Summer School of the ESD Commission of the German Society for Educational Science took place at LUH as the hosting institution within the framework of the nationwide ESD Weeks from 03-07.05.2021.
-During various keynote lectures, research workshops, workshops as well as panel discussions on topics such as sustainable consumption, sustainable nutrition and the Sustainable Development Goals (SDGs) and Education for Sustainable Development (ESD; BNE), PhD students from Germany, Austria and Switzerland were able to exchange ideas on transformative education for sustainable development.
+The digital Summer School of the BNE Commission of the German Educational Research Association took place from May 3rd to 7th, 2021, hosted by LUH as part of the nationwide BNE weeks.
+In various keynote lectures, research workshops, workshops, and panel discussions on topics such as sustainable consumption, sustainable nutrition, the Sustainable Development Goals (SDGs), and Education for Sustainable Development (ESD; BNE), doctoral candidates from Germany, Austria, and Switzerland had the opportunity to exchange ideas on transformative education for sustainable development.